splunk/observability-workshop/docs/module3/prep.md

 ### Let’s bake some K8s

-* Download the workshop and configure Kubernetes ([K3s](https://k3s.io/)) environment.

 If you have chosen to run the workshop on a AWS/EC2 instance, please follow instructions given to connect and run the Workshop as described, however skip the Multipass commands in the next section.

 If you are  going to run this locally please install [Multipass](https://multipass.run/) for your OS.
-On a Mac you can also install via `brew` e.g. `brew cask install multipass`
+On a Mac you can also install via [Homebrew](https://brew.sh/) e.g. `brew cask install multipass`

 Regardless if you are running this lab locally or using an AWS/EC2 instance, download the App Dev Workshop Master Zip file locally or on to the EC2 instance, then proceed to unzip the file, rename it and cd into it: